commercial-emacs/elpaso/README.rst

 Frequently Asked Questions
 ==========================

 ...
-Quelpa has been vetted for much longer, so why bother?
+But I like quelpa.
-    Quelpa is less likely to fail spectacularly, yes, but its slavish copy-paste of MELPA's ``package-build`` code inherits the latter's erroneous versioning.
+    Quelpa is less likely to fail spectacularly, yes, but its slavish copy-paste of MELPA's `package-build`_ code inherits the latter's erroneous versioning.
 Quelpa also cannot handle GNU or NonGNU ELPA recipes (or in FSF nomenclature "specs") without changes.

+...
+Where did you put the pre-existing installation of package XYZ?
+    ``~/.emacs.d/elpaso/backups``.

+    One thing I never appreciated about ``package.el`` was its Hippocratic preservation of erstwhile installs in ``~/.emacs.d/elpa``, cluttering the output of ``M-x list-packages``.
+My aversion to clutter is approaching Richard-Hendricks-level neurosis.

 ...
 How do I pin commits, freeze working configurations, do everything that Straight does?
     You don't, I'm afraid.